 Aaaand … you’re out!

-If you’re leaving for longer than a typical two-weekish trip, then you should consider a few adjustments to the checklists above.
+If you’re leaving for longer than a typical two-weekish trip, then consider adding these adjustments to your vacation countdown checklist.
 These include:

 - Investigate getting a travel-friendly credit card and debit card that don’t have international transaction fees.